-The General Election, Christmas and New year have come and gone, but
+The General Election, Christmas and New Year have come and gone.

-Nessa and I have avoided it all by going to Australia for December.
+Nessa and I avoided it all by going to Australia for December.

 A planned Sydney cross-country fails to materialise due to the forest fires so I now haven't flown since mid-November.
 I need time on my own to scrape some rust away and get current.